Control-D-Inc/ctrld/README.md

 If `verify.controld.com` resolves, you're successfully using the default Control D upstream.
 From here, you can start editing the config file that was generated.
 To enforce a new config, restart the server.

 ## Service Mode
-This mode will run the application as a background system service on any Windows, MacOS, Linux, FreeBSD distribution or supported router.
+This mode will run the application as a background system service on any Windows, MacOS, Linux or FreeBSD distribution.
 This will create a generic `ctrld.toml` file in the **C:\ControlD** directory (on Windows) or `/etc/controld/` (almost everywhere else), start the system service, and **configure the listener on all physical network interface**.
 Service will start on OS boot.

-When Control D upstreams are used on a router type device, `ctrld` will [relay your network topology](https://docs.controld.com/docs/device-clients) to Control D (LAN IPs, MAC addresses, and hostnames), and you will be able to see your LAN devices in the web panel, view analytics and apply unique profiles to them.

 ### Command